JM0rg/mc-voice-spells/README.md

 3. **AudioResampler**: High-quality polyphase filter for audio conversion
 4. **SpeechToTextManager**: Manages whisper.cpp JNI integration
 5. **SpellDetector**: Detects spells from transcriptions with stability checking
-6. **SpellManager**: Server-side spell execution and validation
+6. **SpellManager**: Server-side command execution and validation
 7. **YellSpellsNetworking**: Secure client-server communication with HMAC signing

 ### Adding New Spells

-1. Create a new spell class implementing `SpellManager.SpellExecutor`
+1. Create the spell implementation in the Magic System mod
-2. Register it in `SpellManager.registerSpellExecutors()`
+2. Add the spell keyword to YellSpells configuration in `YellSpellsConfig`
-3. Add configuration in `YellSpellsConfig`
+3. The voice command will automatically execute `/cast <spellname>` when detected

 ## Security